brandur/sorg/content/articles/breaktime.md

 A separate issue is that BreakTime doesn't have a lot of sympathy for you or the work that you're doing.
-Whether you're in the middle of a video call, desparately handling a production incident, or cranking away at your latest feature while deep in the zone, it will yank you out to its modal; the choppy transition animation a symbol for its
+Whether you're in the middle of a video call, desperately handling a production incident, or cranking away at your latest feature while deep in the zone, it will yank you out to its modal; the choppy transition animation a symbol for its